 If we can bypass this small glitch, Local Guides is a wonderful platform if you are fond of traveling and would like to check out the local places like eateries, tourist attractions etc. It works like Trip Adviser and other contemporaries and gives you an opportunity to rate their service and to leave the feedback.

-Additionally, the Local Guides program offers free Google Drive storage and gives you insider access but with time.
+Additionally, the Local Guides program offers free Google Drive space and gives you insider access but with time.
 Also, it assures your presence in the social media network as your ratings and feedbacks would be present in Google Maps and give you an opportunity to make the Map more accurate and useful to people.

 There are five levels in the up gradation process and they assure quick boosts up the ladder.
 Every rank or level is ascended based on the ranking by earning points for your reviews, photos, adding or editing places and by answering questions that are asked.
 Until level three, everything is easy and at this level, you earn a little icon to your profile indicating that you are a bonafide Local Guide.
 It is quite something!